tri613/gatsby-remark-twemoji-shortcut/README.md

           {
             resolve: `gatsby-remark-twemoji-shortcut`,
             options: {
-              classname: 'some_classname another_classname', // add additional classname to the emoji
+              classname: 'some_classname another_classname', // add additional classname(s) to the emoji
               style: {
                 // add additional inline-styling to the emoji
                 background: 'gold'